Parameterized Approximation Schemes for Steiner Trees with Small Number of Steiner Vertices: The weighted undirected Steiner forest and Steiner tree problems

 We first rescale all weights so that every edge has weight strictly greater than $1$.
+Using a standard preprocessing procedure, we also take the metric closure of the input graph, i.e., every edge of the graph is present and its weight is equal to the shortest path distance of the endpoints in the original input graph.
+It is easy to see (and folklore) that solving \SF in the metric closure is equivalent to solving it for the original input graph.
+Moreover, every solution still exists as a subgraph in the metric closure, so that our parameters remain unchanged.

 Then, in each step of our algorithm we pick a star, add it to the solution, and contract the star in the current graph.
+After the contraction, the edge weights may not obey the triangle inequality anymore.
+However, this is not needed for our algorithm.
+Instead, we only need that the graph is always complete, so that a star to contract can always be found.
 We repeat this procedure until the number of terminals falls below a specified bound depending on $\eps$, $p$, and~$c$.
 To describe how we pick the star to be contracted in each step, we need to introduce the \emph{ratio} of a star.

-Let $C$ be a set of edges of a star, i.e., all edges of $C$ are incident to a common vertex which is the \emph{center} of the star, and denote by $Q$ the set of terminals incident to~$C$.
-Provided $|Q| \geq 2$, we define the \emph{ratio} of $C$ as $w(C) / (|Q|-1)$, where $w(C)=\sum_{e\in C} w(e)$.
+\begin{dfn} Let $C$ be a set of edges of a star, i.e., all edges of $C$ are incident to a common vertex which is the \emph{center} of the star, and denote by $Q$ the set of terminals in~$V(C)$, where~$V(C)$ is the set of vertices in~$C$.
+Provided $|Q| \geq 2$, we define the \emph{ratio} of $C$ as $w(C) / (|Q|-1)$, where $w(C)=\sum_{e\in C} w(e)$. \end{dfn}

 Note that we allow $C$ to contain only a single edge if it joins two terminals, and that due to rescaling of edge weights each star has ratio strictly greater than $1$.
-Observe also that the ratio of a star is similar to the average weight of a star.
+Observe also that the ratio of a star is similar to the average weight of an edge in the star.
 However the ratio is skewed due to the subtraction of~$1$ in the denominator.
 In particular, for two stars of the same average weight, the one with more terminals will have the smaller ratio.
-Thus, in this sense, picking a star with small ratio favours large stars.
+Thus, in this sense, picking a star with small ratio favors large stars.